How often do you clean your tongue?

 Want to know more about Orabrush?
-Read our full Orabrush review.
+Read my full Orabrush review.

 5. HealthAndYoga Surgical Grade Stainless Steel Tongue Cleaner Scraper

-The simplistic nature of the HealthAndYoga scraper (view on Amazon) really won us over.
+The simplistic nature of the HealthAndYoga scraper (view on Amazon) really won me over.

-Of all metal construction, like drTung’s, there are nicely rounded handles/grips at the two ends compared to the rubber with drTungs.
+This scraper is an all-metal construction, like drTung’s, and there are nicely rounded handles/grips at the two ends compared to the rubber with drTungs.
 Whilst the rubber tips are easier to hold onto, especially when wet, the end of the scraper tends not to be too exposed to moisture and as such poses little issue.